 Zermatt Bakery Panadería y Pastelería Fina

-Zermatt was one of those places that stopped me in my tracks when I was exploring Cozumel as a proud, new resident.
+Zermatt was one of those places that stopped me in my tracks when I was exploring Cozumel on foot as a proud, new resident.
 Close to the downtown plaza, this place just had a cooler, more established feel.

 Walking in, I was almost knocked over by the delicious smell of bread, puffed pastry and cakes.
 But my first taste was their rich, black coffee, and I loved it.